CGI-FR/PIMO/README.md

           increment: 1
         # incremental will change string to int, need to use template to restore string value in xml file
       - template: "{{.account_number}}"
+  - selector:
+      jsonpath: "name@age" # this is the name of child tag's attribute that will be masked
+    masks:
+      - randomInt:
+         min: 18
+         max: 95
+         # @ is not accepted by GO, so there we need use index in template to change int into string
+      - template: "{{index . \"name@age\"}}"
 ```

 After executing the command with the correct configuration, here is the expected result in the file maskedData.xml: